Google Business Profile (GBP) is one of the best ways for a local business to rank higher on Google.

 Or you can even recommend that Google close or remove a business.

-This would be used in cases where you know the business has permanently closed or if a Service Area Business (SAB) is showing their home address in their GMB profile (which goes against Google My Business guidelines.)
+This would be used in cases where you know the business has permanently closed or if a Service Area Business (SAB) is showing their home address in their GBP profile (which goes against Google Business Profile guidelines.)